infumap/infumap/tools/image_tagging/README.md

 That command will:

 1. create or reuse `tools/image_tagging/.venv`
-2. install the small Python wrapper dependencies
+2. install the Python wrapper and embedding dependencies
 3. download the configured model files if they are missing
 4. ensure `llama-server` exists
 5. start `llama-server`